Is Poker Gambling?

 Considering that you can play live or online poker for money, it’s safe to say that poker can be classified as gambling.
 At the core of both online and live poker tournaments is the thrill of possibly winning big and being named among some of the poker greats, such as Doyle Brunson and Phil Ivey.

-When asked if poker is gambling, Brunson affirmed this but went on to say that some people are better than others, meaning that it’s not all about chance.
+A lot of people who are considering playing poker but want to know what they’re getting themselves into wonder how much of playing poker is luck and how much of the game is based on skill.
+When asked if poker is considered gambling, Brunson affirmed this but went on to say that some people are better than others, meaning that it’s not all about chance.
 One of the most popular poker tournament tips is that you should never walk into it blindly; you must have a strategy.
 This is essentially what makes poker a game of skill.

 This is a debate that has existed for years, considering the game itself has been around for generations and continues to be one of the most-loved casino table games.
 The answer to this question has flip-flopped throughout the years, with enthusiasts weighing in on the matter and reaching their own conclusions.